rasul-ai/Python-and-Django-Task/README.md

-To build a basic web app with Python and Django and display a table visualization of the provided JSON data on the home page, I have followed these steps:
+To build a basic web app with Python and Django and display a table visualization of the provided JSON data on the home page, I have followed these steps: orderedList.marker
-    1. Set up Django Project: I have create a Django project using,
+    1. Set up Django Project: I have created a Django project using,
     ```
     django-admin startproject <project_name>
     ```